 Eric has a PhD in Zoology from the University of Hawaii – Honolulu, where he studied spatial and temporal differences in reef coral populations.
 He also holds a Master’s in Biology from Texas A&M and Bachelor’s in Marine Biology from Occidental College.
 He has served as an advisory board member for the ‘Āhihi-Kīna’u working group, coral survey research assistant, dive supervisor, and water quality principal Investigator.
 Eric was also a Senior Research Associate and Coral Reef Research Director at Pacific Whale Foundation.

 Eric has taught a range of Marine Biology related courses, and he holds numerous Diving Certifications.
 He is a member of the International Society for Reef Studies, American Geophysical Union, George Wright Society, and Hawaii Conservation Alliance.
 Eric was named the 2014 National Park Service (Pacific West Region) Research Scientist of the Year.

 Kevin obtained his Ph.D. in Operations Research from the University of California at Berkeley, where he studied combinatorial optimization, network and system reliability, computer science, and statistics.
 He also holds a Master’s degree in Operations Research from Columbia University and Bachelor’s degrees in Electrical Engineering and Mathematics from the University of Portland.

-Kevin is Distinguished Professor Emeritus, Operations Research Department, at the Naval Postgraduate School, where he formerly served as Associate Dean of Research.
+Kevin is a Distinguished Professor Emeritus, Operations Research Department, at the Naval Postgraduate School, where he formerly served as Associate Dean of Research.
 He is the recipient of the AIAA Homeland Security Award, Naval Postgraduate School Research Recognition Award, and Presidential Young Investigator Award from the National Science Foundation.